nocillax/thesis/proposed/docs/BLOCKCHAIN_FUNDAMENTALS.md

 ## What is a Blockchain?

-### The Simple Analogy

-Imagine a **notebook** that:

-- Multiple people can read
-- Only authorized people can write in
+A **blockchain** is a distributed, immutable ledger where:

+- Data is stored in linked blocks across multiple nodes
-- Once something is written, it **CANNOT be erased or modified**
+- Once written, data **CANNOT be modified or deleted**
-- Everyone has a copy, so no single person can lie about what's written
-- Every new page references the previous page, forming a **chain**

-**That's essentially a blockchain.**
+- All nodes maintain identical copies
+- Cryptographic hashing ensures tampering is detectable
+- Only authorized parties can write data

-### In Your Certificate System
+**In Your Certificate System:**

-Your blockchain is like a **permanent, tamper-proof ledger** where:

-- Certificates are recorded once and forever
-- Multiple validator nodes (4 in your case) keep copies
+- 4 validator nodes keep identical copies of all certificates
+- Certificates issued once and stored permanently
-- Anyone can verify a certificate exists
+- Anyone can verify a certificate's authenticity
-- No one can fake or delete a certificate once issued
-- The government/university is the authorized issuer
+- UserRegistry and CertificateRegistry contracts manage all data
+- No database—everything lives on blockchain

 ---